songlinjian/Yeti-Project/doc/Yeti_Monitor.md

 *  Server function check for (for 15 root server)

-EDNS0 support or not, DNSSEC support or not, Allow AXFR/IXFR or not, IPv6-only or not, A/AAAAA support or not
+EDNS0 support or not, DNSSEC support or not, Allow AXFR/IXFR or not, IPv6-only or not, A/AAAA support or not

 * Packet size check

 Response to Priming+DNSSEC, DNSKEY+DNSSEC, (print the dig response)

-* Compression with IANA system (root zone,and … )
+* Compareation with IANA system ( diff IANA and Yeti unsigned root zone file)

 ### Yeti Event Alert